tamaskamaras/github_crawler/README.md

 ## Technology

 Thanks to GitHub a fully documented Api is available for us via which we can query a wide range of data for further use.
-If it would not be enough Ruby developer [Piotr Murach](https://github.com/piotrmurach) created a faithful interface for the above mentioned GitHub Api in the form of [Ruby gem](https://github.com/piotrmurach/github) that supports all the api methods of the official GitHub Api.
+If it would not be enough Ruby developer [Piotr Murach](https://github.com/piotrmurach) created a faithful interface for the above mentioned GitHub Api in the form of a [Ruby gem](https://github.com/piotrmurach/github) that supports all the api methods of the official GitHub Api.

 GitHub Crawler is based on this gem.